 Employees of the charity are entitled to join a defined contribution 'money purchase' scheme.
-The Trust's contribution is restricted to the contributions disclosed in note 8.
+The charity contribution is restricted to the contributions disclosed in note 8.
 There were no outstanding contributions at the year end.
-The costs of the defined contribution scheme are included within support and governance costs and allocated to the funds of the charity using the methodology set out in note 5.
+The costs of the defined contribution scheme are included within support and governance costs and charged to the unrestricted funds of the charity using the methodology set out in note 5.

-The money purchase plan is managed by Reliable insurances Plc and the plan invests the contributions made by the employee and employer in an investment fund to build up over the term of the plan a pension fund which is then converted into a pension upon the employee's normal retirement year age when eligible for a state pension.
+The money purchase plan is managed by Reliable Insurances PIc and the plan invests the contributions made by the employee and employer in an investment fund to build up over the term of the plan.
+The pension fund is then converted into a pension upon the employee's normal retirement age which is defined as when they are eligible for a state pension.
 The total expense ratio of the plan is 2.5% and this is deducted from the investment fund annually.
-The trust has no liability beyond making its contributions and paying across the deductions for the employee's contributions.
-There were no contributions outstanding at the year-end.
+The Trust has no liability beyond making its contributions and paying across the deductions for the employee's contributions.